Programme

 Prof. John LEE Chi-Kin, President, The Education University of Hong Kong (Hong Kong, China) Session Co–Chair

-Prof. Peter BLAIR, Associate Professor of Education, Harvard Graduate School of Education (U.S) Speakers
+Dr. Peter Q. BLAIR, Associate Professor of Education, Harvard Graduate School of Education (U.S) Speakers

 Prof. John LEE Chi-Kin, President, The Education University of Hong Kong (Hong Kong, China) Session Co–Chair

-Prof. Peter BLAIR, Associate Professor of Education, Harvard Graduate School of Education (U.S) Speakers
+Dr. Peter Q. BLAIR, Associate Professor of Education, Harvard Graduate School of Education (U.S) Speakers

 - Prof. Bert J. TUGA, President, Philippine Normal University (Philippine)

-- Dr. Kashif Imran ZADI, Acting Director and Associate Professor, School of Law & Policy, University of Management and Technology (U.S.)
+- Dr. Kashif Imran ZADI, Acting Director and Associate Professor, School of Law & Policy, University of Management and Technology, Lahore (Pakistan)

 Coffe Break